kiplangatkorir/KANEX/README.md

 ### KANEX: KAN-based Express Model
-**KANEX** (Kolmogorov-Arnold Network Express Model) is a lightweight and efficient language model based on Kolmogorov-Arnold Networks (KANs).
-Despite its compact size, KANEX is designed to be highly expressive and capable of handling long-sequence natural language processing (NLP) tasks.
+**KANEX (Kolmogorov-Arnold Network Express Model)** is a lightweight and efficient language model based on Kolmogorov-Arnold Networks (KANs).
+Despite its compact size, KANEX is designed to be highly expressive and capable of handling a variety of natural language processing (NLP) tasks, including text generation.
 Built with the goal of minimizing computational complexity, it integrates KAN-based attention mechanisms to offer scalable performance while remaining suitable for devices with limited resources, such as laptops or free-tier cloud GPUs.

 ## Key Features: